North Country Trail: Michigan

 The NCT walks through Marquette for a considerable distance then reaches Laughing Whitefish Falls State Park.
 It then hikes about 23 mi through Hiawatha National Forest, walks through Munising, and then follows the shore of Lake Superior for more than 30 mi through Pictured Rocks National Lakeshore.
 The trail then passes through Grand Marais and walks alongside Lake Superior for about another 20 mi through local forest districts.
 The NCT reaches the large and remote Tahquamenon Falls State Park, and then heads into another segment of Hiawatha National Forest and some more waking along the lakeshore.
 The NCT is in the national forest for more than 80 mi, heading south to a near-encounter with Lake Michigan and a long walk along Brevoort Lake.
-The trail walks though St. Ignace and then Straits State Park.
+The trail walks through St. Ignace and then Straits State Park.
 The hiker then climbs onto the Mackinac Bridge (I-75) for the 5 mi crossing of the Straits of Mackinac to Michigan's Lower Peninsula.
 This crossing for pedestrians and hikers is only permitted during the annual Mackinac Bridge Walk.

 After the bridge, the NCT walks through Mackinaw City and continues through Wilderness State Park and various locally-protected forest districts.
 The trail encounters Lake Michigan at Petoskey State Park and then walks through the city of Petoskey.
 The trail continues south through more protected forests and walks through Kalkaska.
 The NCT next begins a sojourn of about 130 mi through the Manistee sector of the Huron-Manistee National Forests and reaches the town of Cedar Springs, where it joins the White Pine Trail for about 8 mi to Rockford.
 The trail then walks through Lowell and Middleville, where it joins the Paul Henry Trail for about 3 mi.
 The NCT continues through Yankee Springs State Recreation Area, followed by Augusta and Fort Custer State Recreation Area, and then heads east through the city of Battle Creek, where it follows parklands along the Kalamazoo River for more than 5 mi.
 The trail proceeds through several small towns in Hillsdale County, briefly follows the state line via a farm road just south of Waldron, and then crosses the border into Ohio.